Penal Code 243 Spousal Battery Lawyers

 Maximum Penalties for Violating PC 243(e)(1)

-A conviction on your record for violating 243e PC can result in a misdemeanor offence as well as up to one year in jail, a $2,000 fine, and informal probation for up to three years.
+A conviction on your record for violating 243e PC can result in a misdemeanor offense as well as up to one year in jail, a $2,000 fine, and informal probation for up to three years.

 In addition, the court may require you to complete a batterer’s program as well as pay money to women’s shelters and the alleged victim for legal costs, therapy, and other expenses arising from your alleged incident.